delhoume/byoncama/README.md

 This script removes wooden frames from individual leaves.

 - windows:`scripts\make_seamless.bat`
-- macos, linux: `source ./scripts/make_seamless.sh`
+- macos, linux: `source ./scripts/make_seamless.sh`s

-computes seamless image if it does not alreadyn exist in seamless_images
+computes seamless image from sources in  `gallica_pngs`folder and mappings folder if it does not already exist in seamless_images
+Note ther are 181 source leaves but 186 mapping.

+it takes about 10-15mn per mapping on my  machine , for a total of 2 days.
+This is the longuest step, but you can interrupt this script and go n wth next steps on a subsetof all leaves.

 # Step 3 : geo-localizing images

 this script creates individual geotifs

-- windows:`scripts\make_seamless.bat`
+- windows:`scripts\make_geotifs.bat`
-- macos, linux: `source scripts/make_geotif.sh`
+- macos, linux: `source scripts/make_geotifs.sh`

-as computation is fast, always create all geotifs from seamless-images
+as computation is fast, always create all geotifs from  `seamless_images` folder into geotif_images`folder.

 # Step 4 : merging, retroprojecting and pyramid generation

 this script merges all leaves into a single pseudo-mercator tiled BigTiff, and creates pyramid levels. the resulting tif can be dropped into QGis or used in a tile server.

-- windows: `scripts\make_pyramid.bat`
+- windows: `scripts\make_pyramid.bat` **FAILS**
 - macos, linux: `source scripts/make_pyramid.sh`

-final result is a 209470 x 195633 pixel GeoTIFF R GBA image, with 11 levels.
+final result is cassini_map.tif a 209470 x 195633 pixel GeoTIFF RGBA image, with 11 levels.

-With deflate compression, its size is  bytes.
+With deflate compression, its size is 72 Gigabytes.
 If you do not need alpha values, you can switch to JPEG compression, for a much smaller file.

 ## troubleshooting
-The scripts are available for bash (linux, wsl,macos).
+The scripts are available for bash (linux, wsl, macos) and as .bat batch files t
-Depending on your installation, you may have to change the location of image magick, or QGis. on Windows, the geolocalization does not work, because of an error related to pro.db I am using OSGeo4w, and it fails running gdal_edit.
+Depending on your installation, you may have to change the location of image magick, or QGis. on Windows, the geolocalization does not work, because of an error related to pro.db I am using OSGeo4w shell, and it fails running `gdal raster <edit,re reproject>`.

+A issue is opened if you want to contribute and fix.

-On MacOs I use the GDAL binaries that are delivered with QGi in its .appThe Gallica source images
+On MacOS I use the GDAL binaries that are delivered with QGis in its .app folder.

 The  Cassini Map digitized by he BNF has been divided in 181 parts called leaves.
  Normal sized leaves are about 95x60cm.

  For easier transportation, each leaf has been cut in pieces and mounted on a wooden frame.
-Digitized images show this frame, we will get rid of them.
+Digitized images show this frame, we will get rid of it.
 Full size leaves are about 15000x10000 pixels for around 400 dp.

-The method used is not to remove the frame, but to define valid map regions as quads
+The method used is not to remove the frame, but to define valid map regions as quads an re-assemble thems.

 It is implemented with Image Magick -distort Perspective, see
 <image>
 A visual improvement might be to allow non straight borders, or find an automatic way of computing best contents

-We describe valid content for each leaf in a JSON files with explicit cell corners coordinates in pixels.
+We describe valid content for each leaf in a JSON file with explicit cell corners coordinates in pixels.

 ```extension is _mapping.json
 {